James Bradley (American author)

-James Bradley (born May 4, 1954) is an American author from Antigo, Wisconsin, specializing in historical non-fiction chronicling the Pacific theater of World War II.
+James Joseph Bradley (February 18, 1954 – June 5, 2026) was an American author from Antigo, Wisconsin, specializing in historical non-fiction chronicling the Pacific theater of World War II.
 His father, John Bradley, was involved in the first raising of the American flag on Mount Suribachi during the Battle of Iwo Jima in February 1945.

-Education
+Early life and education

-James Bradley grew up in Wisconsin.
-After studying at the University of Notre Dame in Notre Dame, Indiana and the Sophia University in Tokyo, he earned a degree in East Asian History from the University of Wisconsin-Madison.
+James Bradley was born in Antigo, Wisconsin, on February 18, 1954, and grew up in that state.
+After studying at the University of Notre Dame in Notre Dame, Indiana, and the Sophia University in Tokyo, he earned a degree in East Asian History from the University of Wisconsin-Madison.

-Books
+Career

 In 2000, Bradley published Flags of Our Fathers, written with Ron Powers, which tells the story of five U.S. Marines and a U.S. Navy corpsman attached to the Marines Corps (his father, John Bradley, who did not raise the second, larger flag), raising the American flag during the Battle of Iwo Jima and the Seventh War Loan Drive after the battle.
 In the book, which spent 46 weeks on the New York Times bestseller list and was made into a film directed by Clint Eastwood, Bradley took great care to locate and speak with family and friends who actually knew the men depicted.
 In doing so, he received praise for his realistic portrayals and bringing the men involved to life.

 The book and the film are in-depth looks at those involved and their war-time service.
 Of the six men who raised the second and larger replacement flag on Mount Suribachi on February 23, 1945, PhM2c.
 John Bradley, although he had been involved in only the first raising of a smaller flag hours before, was not involved in the second flag raising, Pfc.
 Ira Hayes and Pfc.
 Rene Gagnon were the only survivors of the battle.
 Sgt.
 Michael Strank, Cpl.
 Harlon Block, and Pfc.
 Franklin Sousley were killed in action later on in the battle.
 The book and film tell the story in a before, during, and after format and both were well received.
 An impromptu speech Bradley, who did not raise the flag, gave at the Marine Corps War Memorial (sometimes called the Iwo Jima memorial) was transcribed by Michael T. Powers in October 2000, and widely circulated on the Internet.
 On June 23, 2016, the United States Marine Corps identified Cpl.
 Harold Schultz as the sixth flag raiser for the second flag.

 Secretary of the Navy Gordon R. England presents Bradley with the Department of the Navy Superior Public Service Award for his contributions in keeping alive the history of the Navy and Marine Corps, November 18, 2003.